 Flight Transfers from Kuantan to Kota Kinabalu

-We boarded our first Malaysian Airlines flight at Kuantan airport around 6:30 am, after an early morning start and taxi from the hotel (a transfer by taxi takes about 25 minutes, and costs RM50).
-The 45-minute flight from Kuantan to Kuala Lumpar was uneventful.
+We boarded our first Malaysia Airlines flight at Kuantan airport around 6:30 am, after an early morning start and taxi from the hotel (a transfer by taxi takes about 25 minutes, and costs RM50).
+The 45-minute flight from Kuantan to Kuala Lumpur was uneventful.

 After just a 1-hour stopover, we took our 2nd flight for the 2½ trip to Borneo, getting us to Kota Kinabalu just after 11 am.
 The flights from Kuantan to Kota Kinabalu cost RM321 per person (booked online 3 weeks in advance).